Mico27/gbs-StreamableActorPlugin/README.md

 ### 2026-08-14

-- VRAM buffer mode's per-frame check moved from the top of `actors_render()` to the end of `actors_update()` — the engine always runs the two back to back, so the tiles still land before anything is drawn from them — and is now a banked function rather than a bank 0 resident.
-That hands **277 bytes of bank 0 back to the project**, about a third of what a stock GB Studio project has spare, and costs one banked call per frame: roughly 48 cycles against 6, or 0.24% of a frame.
+- VRAM buffer mode's per-frame check moved slightly later in the game loop, where the tiles still land before anything is drawn from them, and out of bank 0.
+That hands **277 bytes of bank 0 back to the project**, about a third of what a stock project has spare, and costs about 48 cycles per frame instead of 6, which is 0.24% of a frame.
-- New **Use HDMA on Game Boy Color** setting, on by default.
-The general purpose DMA copy is now used without checking at run time whether the tile pool is 16-byte aligned, so a pool that is not shows up as scrambled tiles — which is the cue to turn **Force aligned tile pools** on.
-Turn HDMA off for the slow copy, which is correct either way.
+- Added **Use HDMA on Game Boy Color**, on by default.
+The fast hardware copy is now used without checking at run time whether the tile pool sits on the right boundary, so a pool that does not shows up as scrambled tiles.
+That is the cue to turn **Force aligned tile pools** on.
+Turning HDMA off falls back to the slow copy, which is correct either way.
-- New **Force aligned tile pools** setting, off by default and only shown in VBlank mode with HDMA on.
-It pads each tile pool out to a whole ROM bank, which forces the bank packer to give the pool a bank of its own and so guarantees the 16-byte alignment general purpose DMA needs on a Game Boy Color.
+- Added **Force aligned tile pools**, off by default and shown only in VBlank mode with HDMA on.
+It pads each tile pool out to a whole ROM bank, which forces the packer to give it a bank of its own and guarantees the boundary the fast copy needs.
 Costs up to 16 KB of ROM per pool.
-- Streamed tile data is now pooled into shared `stream_tiles_N[]` arrays instead of one array per spritesheet, spilling into a new array whenever the next sheet would not fit in a bank.
-Every sheet in a pool shares one address, so they are all 16-byte aligned or none are, and a pool is large enough that the bank packer usually gives it a fresh bank — which is aligned.
-That is what decides whether Game Boy Color builds can use GDMA for the copy: in the example project all three sheets now qualify where only one did before.
+- Streamed tile data is now gathered into shared pools instead of one block per sheet, starting a new pool whenever the next sheet will not fit in a bank.
+Every sheet in a pool shares its placement, so either all of them sit on the boundary the fast copy needs or none do, and a pool is large enough that the packer usually gives it a fresh bank, which does.
+In the example project all three sheets now qualify where only one did before.

 ### 2026-08-13

-- New **Tile update mode** setting. *VRAM buffer mode* copies from the render loop rather than the VBlank handler, into a second band the actor is not drawing from, then switches the actor over to it.
-Nothing is held off, so the LCD interrupts that set parallax scroll and hide sprites behind the overlay keep their timing — which is what makes the background and the sprites flicker when the VBlank handler runs long.
-It costs double the sprite VRAM per streamed actor and replaces the engine's `actor.c`. *VBlank mode* is the default and behaves exactly as before.
+- Added the **Tile update mode** setting. **VRAM buffer mode** copies during the game loop rather than the screen blank, into a second block the actor is not drawing from, then switches the actor over.
+Nothing is delayed, so the interrupts that set parallax scroll and hide sprites behind the overlay keep their timing, which is what makes the background and sprites flicker when the blank handler runs long.
+It costs twice the sprite tiles per streamed actor and replaces the stock actor handling file. **VBlank mode** is the default and behaves as before.
-- VBlank mode now uses general purpose DMA on a Game Boy Color, about 8 cycles per tile instead of 208.
-It applies to sheets whose tile data is 16-byte aligned, since GDMA ignores the low four bits of its source address; the ordinary copy still runs for the rest.
+- VBlank mode now uses the hardware transfer on Game Boy Color, about 8 cycles per tile instead of 208.
+It applies to sheets whose tile data sits on the boundary that transfer needs, and the ordinary copy still runs for the rest.
-- VBlank mode's handler now decides in bank 0 whether there is anything to copy — the render gate, the budget check and a look over the slots — and only calls into the plugin bank when a streamed actor has actually changed frame.
-A VBlank with nothing to do costs about 84 cycles instead of a banked call into a function that was going to return anyway, which is VBlank time given back to the rest of the engine.
+- VBlank mode's handler now decides in bank 0 whether there is anything to copy, checking the budget and looking over the slots, and only reaches into the plugin's bank when a streamed actor has actually changed frame.
+A blank with nothing to do costs about 84 cycles instead of a bank switch into a function that was going to return anyway.
-- VRAM buffer mode now checks its slots **once per frame** at the end of `actors_update()` rather than once per drawn actor, and remembers which frame sits in each half of a band, so a frame that is already loaded is settled with byte compares instead of a bank-switched descriptor read.
+- VRAM buffer mode now checks its slots **once per frame** rather than once per drawn actor, and remembers which frame sits in each half of a block, so a frame already loaded is settled with a couple of comparisons rather than a bank switch.
-- VRAM buffer mode now skips the copy when the tiles it would write are already in VRAM.
-Both halves of the band are checked: the half being drawn from (nothing happens at all) and the spare half (switch back to it without copying), so a looping animation ping-pongs between the two and stops copying.
-Measured across the example project's animations, frame changes that copy fall by 74–82%.
+- VRAM buffer mode now skips the copy when the tiles are already loaded.
+Both halves of the block are checked, the one being drawn from and the spare, so a looping animation alternates between the two and stops copying.
+Across the example project's animations, frame changes that copy fall by 74 to 82%.
-- Fixed *Upload Streamed Actor Frame* writing to the wrong half of the band in VRAM buffer mode once an actor had been switched over to the spare one.
+- Fixed **Upload Streamed Actor Frame** writing to the wrong half of the block in VRAM buffer mode once an actor had switched to the spare one.
-- The plugin now replaces `core/actor.c`, so it declares `order: -1` and ships `engineAlt/` variants for all 23 combinations of the five other engine plugins that replace the same file.
-It loads last of the six, so none of those plugins need changes to sit alongside it.
+- The plugin now replaces the stock actor handling file, and ships compatibility variants for all 23 combinations of the five other plugins that replace it.
+It loads last of the six, so none of them need changes.
 - **Tiles uploaded per frame** now defaults to 4 rather than 8.
-Only about 4 tiles actually fit in a DMG VBlank, so the old default overran it whenever two actors changed frame together — which showed up as the background and sprites flickering.
+Only about 4 fit in an original Game Boy screen blank, so the old default overran it whenever two actors changed frame together, which showed up as flickering.

 ### 2026-08-02

-- Initial release: LADX-style per-frame sprite streaming into a small reserved VRAM band.
+- Initial release: per-frame sprite loading into a small reserved block of tiles, in the style of Link's Awakening.